 This paper presents a fixed target experiment to measure CP violation in the B system based on the possibility of extracting the 8 TeV LHC proton beamusing a bent silicon crystal [4].
-A 10% extraction efficiency of the LHC beam halo will give an extracted 10 10 beam intensity of about 10^8 protons/s allowing the production of as many as 10^{10} BB pairs per year, i.e. about two orders of magnitude more than what could be produced by an e^+e^- asymmetric B factory with 10^{34} cm $^{-2}{\rm s}^{-1}$ luminosity [5].
+A 10% extraction efficiency of the LHC beam halo will give an extracted to beam intensity of about 10^8 protons/s allowing the production of as many as 10^{10} BB pairs per year, i.e. about two orders of magnitude more than what could be produced by an e+e-asymmetric B factory with 10^{34} cm-2s-1 luminosity [5].